Frequently Asked Questions

 There is also a 0 day wait if the applicant is looking to replace their current NFIP policy at renewal.
 In this instance, the policy will become effective the date of existing flood policy expiration so long as a signed application and the full premium payment are received within 30 days following the existing flood policy's expiration date.
 (Premiums received after the existing policy's expiration date require a signed No Known Loss statement).

 For any other reason for insurance, the wait is 14 days from the date payment is received.

 Are there any additional taxes and/or fees?

-The taxes and fees for your state are automatically calculated by the quote calculator and can be found as the final line item on the premium breakdown.
+The taxes and fees for the policyholder's state are automatically calculated by the quote calculator and can be found as the final line item on the premium breakdown.

-How long is the policy period of my private flood policy?
+How long is the policy period of a private flood policy?

-You have the option of selecting either a 1 year (12 month), 2 year (24 month), or 3 year (36 month) policy term.
+Policyholders have the option of selecting either a 1 year (12 month), 2 year (24 month), or 3 year (36 month) policy term.
 All policies, regardless of term, must be paid in full before the policy is issued.
-Selecting a policy term of 2 or 3 years allows you to lock in your current rate for that period of time.
+Selecting a policy term of 2 or 3 years allows policyholders to lock in their current rate for that period of time.

 For specific multi-year policy cancellation procedures and provisions, please see Section C. of our cancellation guidelines.

 What forms of payment do you accept?